megayuchi/VH_SDK/README.md

 3. To unload the plugin, enter **unload_plugin**

 ### How to load plugin when the game launched
-Use the '/pl' switch to specify the file name of the plugin.
+Use the '/pl' switch to specify the file name of the plugin.<br>
 For example, when the plugin file name is **GameHook_x64_debug.dll**

 1. goto to '/VH_SDK/VOXEL_HORIZON/App/'
-2. Enter a command or create a shortcut in the following folder path.
+2. Enter a command or create a shortcut in the following folder path.<br>
    **Client_x64_release.exe /p /dxr /ns /pl GameHook_x64_debug.dll**

 ## How to debug the plugin
 1. Open the Plugin Project in Visual Studio.
-2. Project -> Properties -> Debugging -> Command
+2. Project -> Properties -> Debugging -> Command<br>
    'your dev folder'\VH_SDK\VOXEL_HORIZON\App\Client_x64_release.exe
-4. Project -> Properties -> Debugging -> Working Directory
+4. Project -> Properties -> Debugging -> Working Directory<br>
    'your dev folder'\VH_SDK\VOXEL_HORIZON\App\
-5. Project -> Properties -> Debugging -> Command Arguments
+5. Project -> Properties -> Debugging -> Command Arguments<br>
    /p /dxr /ns /su /pl GameHook_x64_release.dll
 7. Set a breakpoint at the desired location in the code and press 'F5' key to start debugging.